microsoft/symphony/docs/GETTING_STARTED.md

 $> symphony provision
 ```

-This command deploys following:

-- A set of azure resources and identities required by Symphony for the sample app.
+This command deploys a set of azure resources and identities required by Symphony for the sample app, Workflows, and managing the IaC resources state.
+It prompts input a target azure location to deploy the resources to.
-- Workflows, and resource state management.

 It also creates a symphony.json in ./.symphony/ to store the names of the deployed resources.
 The following resources will be deployed as dependencies for Symphony: